klis87/redux-requests/packages/redux-saga-requests/README.md

 - `onError`: see interceptors
 - `onAbort`: see interceptors
 - `cache`: see Cache middleware
-- `promisify`: see Promise middleware
-- `autoPromisify`: see Promise middleware
 - `ssr`: see Server side rendering middleware
 - `isRequestAction: (action: AnyAction) => boolean`: here you can adjust which actions are treated as request actions, usually you don't need to worry about it, might be useful for custom drivers